 The Office of Undergraduate Education is happy to consult on course ideas and to receive proposals throughout the year.
 Course proposals are accepted on a rolling basis for future fall and spring semesters.

-- Proposals for Fall 2017 GCC courses will be accepted through December 15, 2016 (January 1 at the very latest).*
+- Proposals for Fall 2018 GCC courses will be accepted through December 1, 2017 with final decisions prior to February 1, 2018.

-- Proposals for Spring 2018 GCC courses will be accepted through February 1, 2018 with final decisions prior to April 1, 2018.
+- Proposals for Spring 2019 GCC courses will be accepted through February 1, 2018 with final decisions prior to April 1, 2018.

 *These deadlines have been established to ensure courses can be reviewed and scheduled prior to registration.
 Please contact email@example.com if you have questions.

 GCC courses should be taught by faculty and instructional staff who are recognized for their scholarship on the topic and their teaching excellence.
 Courses must be co-taught by at least two faculty from different units (preferably different colleges) to provide multiple perspectives on a topic.
 Course proposals are invited that include faculty from freshman-admitting colleges as well as professional schools.